shihuang047/metadata_cleaning/README.md

 # metadata_cleaning

-Clean is a metadata curation tool that applies rules form the user and passed as a yaml file
+metadata_clean is a metadata curation tool that applies rules form the user and passed as a yaml file

 ## Description